VirtualZero/rpg/README.md

 # RPG (Random Password Generator)
 Powered by [Virtualzero](https://virtualzero.net)

 RPG is a Flask web application used to create strong, secure passwords.
-RPG leverages the Python secrets module to generte cryptographically strong, random strings suitable for passwords, user authentication, and security tokens.
+RPG leverages the Python secrets module to generate cryptographically strong, random strings suitable for passwords, user authentication, and security tokens.

 #### Installation
 Clone the repository: